Our story begins with ribbons of grey cloud gliding quickly across an Autumn evening above a small village named ToadChapel.

 The gaps between the slabs of earth are visible.
 Here is one way to build a road to ToadChapel.
 I hope it leads you there.

-If you would like to follow the trail of Mills, Gramm, and Ga-Ga as they expose the scheming Herling, the story continues this way.
+If you would like to follow the trail of Mills, Gramm, and GaGa as they attempt to expose the scheming Herling, the story continues this way.